Jocelyn Lovell: Use of Marinoni Bicycles

 In the 1970s, Montrealer Guiseppe Marinoni, made some of the best track bicycles in Canada.
 Lovell used these bicycles through much of his middle and later career.
 One bicycle in particular held a special relationship between both men: the 1978 Marinoni bicycle used by Lovell to win the Canadian championships and the silver at the UCI championships that year.
 Marinoni remembered, “dropping it off at noon, and by 4:00 p.m.
 Lovell was a champion.”

 Once Lovell started focusing more on road racing in the early 1980s, as a sign of gratitude, he gave the bicycle back to Marinoni.
 Marinoni used this bike, at the Mattamy National Cycling Centre velodrome, to attempt breaking the one-hour record for his age group in 2017.

 In the documentary film Marinoni: The Fire in the Frame, Marinoni is shown reuniting with Lovell, now in a wheelchair at the latter's home in Port Credit, Ontario, in 2012.
 At this reunion, Lovell gave Marinoni his five gold medals from the 1974 Canadian Cycling Championships.

-Spinal-cord activism
+Crash and Spinal-cord activism

+On 4 August 1983, Lovell was hit by a dump truck while training in Halton Region, just northwest of Toronto.
+The driver collided with him from behind, breaking Lovell's neck and pelvis.
+From that moment on, he permanently became a quadriplegic.
+No charges were laid.

-After the crash that turned Lovell into a quadriplegic, in August 1983, he spent over a year recuperating and learning how to get around in a wheelchair.
+After the crash that turned Lovell into a quadriplegic he spent over a year recuperating and learning how to get around in a wheelchair.
 By 1985, he was sufficiently well enough that he focused his energies on activism for a cure for spinal injuries.

 He started and presided over the Jocelyn Lovell Foundation to help fund research into repairing spinal-cords.
 Much of the foundation's work in the 1980s was in conjunction with McMaster University, in Hamilton, Ontario.
 At the time, it was one of the few medical research schools in Canada working on regenerating nerve fibres and repairing spinal-cords.